 Sperm is the male reproductive cells produced by the testicles while semen is the fluid that contains it.
 Sperm normally develops to full maturity within a man’s testes from puberty onward.
 Producing sperm capable of fertilizing an egg is an absolute requirement to achieve a human pregnancy.
-An abnormality in sperm production or maturation can result in male infertility.
-The page on
+An abnormality in such production or maturation can result in male infertility.
+This article on fertility offers suggestions on how to improve sperm health and count.

 Prescription drugs as cause of low sperm count or sperm damage